cbassa/sattools/README2.md

 * Run `make` on the sattools folder

 * Helper scripts install_dependencies.sh and install_sattools.sh are available at scripts directory.
   You can try run these scripts to install or use them as install guide.
+  Note that install_dependencies.sh needs to be run with admin privileges (sudo ./install_dependencies.sh).

 * If you re-run install_sattools.sh you should previously rmdir sattools directory or otherwise souces will not be fetched even if they are not present at that dir